martin12333/marti-onedrive/security-f8/security...ransomware,mitigate.f8.md

 ai

-Imagine a ransomware attack at a small university in the third world.
-Their IT staff won't help for hours.
-Would it be advisable to consider disconnecting from the network and hibernating *many* of the personal computers, not only those that already show a ransom message? edit
+Imagine a ransomware attack on a personal computer in an organization, where their IT staff won't help for hours.
+Would it be advisable to consider disconnecting from the network of *many* of the personal computers?

+ and hibernating

+, not only those that already show a ransom message? edit